 Creating Functions

 A function is a named block of code you can call whenever you need it.
-Instead of copying the same loop every time you want a square, you define it once in a function.
+Instead of copying the same loop every time you want a square, you define it once in a function and call it by name.

 Functions promote DRY code — Don't Repeat Yourself.
-If you need to change the square size, you only change it in one place.
+If you need to change the square size, you only change it in one place and every call updates automatically.

 |---|---|